lukechn99/github-quickstart/class/class_4511w_intro_artificial_intelligence.md/formal_logic.md

 Knowledge base KB entails sentence α
 if and only if α is true in all worlds where KB is true

+Assume whatever is in the Knowledge Base is True, so we want to see if the new sentence is also true.
+Entailment: can we derive the new sentence from the Knowledge Base?
+This is entailment |=

 ### Conjunctive Normal Form
 The simplified form of logical sentences is disjunctions of conjunctions.
 Conjunctions are one or more terms connected by AND (^) which form a clause (conjunction).
 Conjunctions are connected by disjunctions

+### Example of CNF and resolution
+KB:
+1).
+"If the maid stole the jewelry then the butler is not guilty"
+2).
+"Either the maid stole the jewelry or she milked the cow"
+3).
+"If the maid milked the cow then the butler got the cream"
+4).
+Show: "If the butler is guilty then he got the cream"

+Represent the phrases with acronyms (MSJ = maid stole jewelry):
+1).
+MSJ -> ~BG
+2).
+MSJ V MMC
+3).
+MMC -> BGC
+4). (entailed) BG -> BGC

+Convert all to CNF:
+1). ~MSJ V ~BG
+2).
+MSJ V MMC
+3). ~MMC V BGC
+4). ~BG V BGC

+Negate the entailed sentence to prove by contradiction:
+4).
+BG ^ ~BGC
+Since this is a conjunction, we are proving that both BG and ~BGC are entailed, so 4 is split in to 2
+4).
+BG
+5). ~BGC

+Write out the sentences to use when proving:
+1). ~MSJ V ~BG
+2).
+MSJ V MMC
+3). ~MMC V BGC
+4).
+BG
+5). ~BGC

+Use the sentences in any order to disprove the contradiction:
+Using (1) and (2) we have (~MSJ V ~BG) ^ (MSJ V MMC) to produce (6)
+6). ~BG V MMC
+Using (6) and (3) we have (~BG V MMC) ^ (~MMC V BGC) to produce (7)
+7). ~BG V BGC
+Using (7) results in either ~BG or BGC being true which contradicts with (4) and (5)
+Therefore the sentence BG -> BGC must be entailed.
+If there is no contradiction found, you can say it is not entailed because propositional logic is decidable.

+### Horn Clauses